Montana/travis-oss-equinix-builds-blog/2021-08-07-oss-equinix.md

 ## Where to find out more

-Make sure you watch the Travis CI content at the Arm DevSummit October 19-21 where Travis CI will have a presence and Montana will be showing just how fast things really have gotten with Arm when building things.
+Make sure you watch the Travis CI content at the [Arm DevSummit 2021](https://devsummit.arm.com/en?utm_source=google&utm_medium=cpc&utm_campaign=2021_armdevsummit_mk17_1000heads_na_na_na&utm_term=phase2&utm_content=campaign-page-textad-536231211557&gclid=Cj0KCQjwu7OIBhCsARIsALxCUaNLHbHikjh9r3XwCtYLyhOofx0PGXemynvsK5VOnVq86_UwAKy8j_oaApaMEALw_wcB#registerEarly&utm_term=dev%20summit), October 19-21 where Travis CI will have a presence and Montana Mendy will be showing just how fast things really have gotten with Arm when building things.

 You can find out more about the new Arm on AWS Graviton2 integration by reading about the [Travis CI build environment](https://docs.travis-ci.com/user/reference/overview/) and building on [multi-CPU architectures](https://docs.travis-ci.com/user/multi-cpu-architectures).
 Be sure to leave your feedback and join the discussion over at the [community forum](https://travis-ci.community/c/integrations/aws-graviton2/102).
 If you have any questions do not hesitate to post on the forums or contact [montana@travis-ci.org](mailto:montana@travis-ci.org).